norvig/paip-lisp/docs/chapter8.md

 In other words, given a "normal" function, the Risch algorithm will return either the indefinite integral of the function or an indication that no closed-form integral is possible in terms of elementary functions.
 Such work effectively ended the era of considering integration as a problem in search.

-SIN !!!(span) {:.smallcaps} was further refined, merged with parts of the Risch algorithm, and put into the evolving MACSYMA !!!(span) {:.smallcaps} [1](#fn0010) program.
+SIN was further refined, merged with parts of the Risch algorithm, and put into the evolving MACSYMA [1](#fn0010) program.
-For the most part, refinement of MACSYMA !!!(span) {:.smallcaps} consisted of the incorporation of new algorithms.
+For the most part, refinement of MACSYMA consisted of the incorporation of new algorithms.
 Few heuristics of any sort survive.
-Today MACSYMA !!!(span) {:.smallcaps} is no longer considered an AI program.
+Today MACSYMA is no longer considered an AI program.
-It is used daily by scientists and mathematicians, while ELIZA !!!(span) {:.smallcaps} and STUDENT !!!(span) {:.smallcaps} are now but historical footnotes.
+It is used daily by scientists and mathematicians, while ELIZA and STUDENT are now but historical footnotes.

 With ELIZA !!!(span) {:.smallcaps} and STUDENT !!!(span) {:.smallcaps} we were able to develop miniature programs that duplicated most of the features of the original.
 We won't even try to develop a program worthy of the name MACSYMA !!!(span) {:.smallcaps} ; instead we will settle for a modest program to do symbolic simplification, which we will call (simply) `simplifier`.